 Conditionally reserved federal or state program funds administered by a local public agency or agencies for the Qualifying Infill Project or Capital Improvement Project shall also be accepted as funding commitments demonstrating Local Support.
 Such programs include, but are not limited to, the HUD Continuum of Care (CoC), Home Investment Partnerships Program (HOME), and Community Development Block Grant Program (CDBG).

 (ii) A Land Donation or a Local Fee Waiver shall be considered a commitment of Local Support.
-The value of the Land Donation will be the greater of either the original purchase price or the current appraised value as supported by an independent third-party appraisal prepared by a qualified appraiser who is a Member of the Appraisal Institute (MAI) conducted within one year of the application deadline.
+The value of the Land Donation will be the greater of either the original purchase price or the current appraised value as supported by an independent third-party appraisal prepared by a a Member of the Appraisal Institute (MAI) conducted within one year of the application deadline.
 A commitment of Local Support in the form of a Local Fee Waiver must be evidenced by written documentation from the local public agency.

-(iii)
+(iii) Additional debt supported by project-based vouchers committed to a Project through the Locality.

 Prohousing policies – 8 points maximum

-(A) Points will be awarded for one of the following:
+(A) Points will be awarded for up to two of the following:

-Four points will be awarded to Projects located in jurisdictions that have implemented programs over the last five yearsthat finance infrastructure with accompanying increased housing capacity or provide local financial incentives for housing, including, but not limited to, a local housing trust fund or fee waivers.
+Four points will be awarded to Projects located in jurisdictions that have implemented programs over the last five years, that are currently in effect, that finance infrastructure with accompanying increased housing capacity in areas of high segregation and poverty or low resource opportunity area (see TCAC/HCD Opportunity Area Maps) or disadvantaged community pursuant to Senate Bill 535 and Assembly Bill 1550 or provide local financial incentives for housing, including, but not limited to, a local housing trust fund or fee waivers.

 Four points will be awarded to Projects located in jurisdictions that have adopted a Nondiscretionary Local Approval Process for residential and mixed-use development in all zones permitting multifamily housing, established a Workforce Housing Opportunity Zone, as defined in Government Code section 65620, or a housing sustainability district, as defined in Government Code section 66200.

-Four points will be awarded to Projects located in jurisdictions that zone more sites for residential development or zoning sites at higher densities than is required to accommodate 150 percent of the minimum regional housing need allocation for the Lower Income allocation in the current housing element cycle.
+Four points will be awarded to Projects located in jurisdictions that zone more sites for residential development or zoning sites at higher densities than is required to accommodate 150 percent of the minimum regional housing need allocation for the Lower-Income allocation in the current housing element cycle.

 Four points will be awarded to Projects in jurisdictions that have adopted accessory dwelling unit ordinances or other mechanisms that reduce barriers for property owners to create accessory dwelling units beyond the requirements outlined in Government Code section 65852.2, as follows: